 - Relationship to the child: You or your current partner must be a parent of the child or acting in loco parentis (this means acting as a parent to the child).

 - Residency status: You must be ordinarily resident in Ireland and have a legal right to live here (that is, you are either a national of an EU/EEA member state or Switzerland, or have immigration status or leave to remain).

 - PPS numbers: You must provide your own PPS number and the PPS number of the child or children you are applying for.

-- Age of the child: To qualify for the universal subsidy, your child must be between 6 months (24 weeks) and 3 years (36 months).
+- Age of the child: To qualify for the universal subsidy, your child must be above the age of 6 months but below the age when they can start the free ECCE scheme.
 To qualify for the income assessed subsidy, your child must be between 6 months (24 weeks) to 15 years.

 You can read more about the eligibility criteria for subsidies in the NCS policy guidelines (pdf).